above the jungle mist - preview

 Isle of the Betel Nut Palm

-Penang was, and is, a balmy tropical cay in the Malacca Strait.
-In the sweet lilting native tongue of Malay, it was called Pulau Pinang or the Isle of the Betel Nut Palm; in deference to the slim, lanky areca palm that flourished on it.
-Like its charming name, the island was an alluring vessel of ethnic and cultural diversity - a cauldron where the West met the exotic East.
+Penang was a balmy cay in the Malacca Strait.
+In the sweet lilting native tongue of Malay, it was called Pulau Pinang or the Isle of the Betel Nut Palm, after the slim, lanky areca palms thriving on it.
+Like its charming name, the island was an alluring vessel of ethnic diversity - a cauldron where the West met the exotic East.

-It rested off the northwest coast of the Malay Peninsula near the salient channel’s northern edge; while Singapore sat at its southern end.
+It rested off the western coast of the Malay Peninsula near the channel’s northern edge, while Singapore sat at its southern end.

 Soft sandy beaches and lowlands ringed the turtle-shaped island; though its form was closer to the sea animal with its head and legs retracted by three-quarters.
 Small at 110 square miles, a mountainous, jungle-veiled spine ran north to south smack down its middle, splitting the isle into two halves.